realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

     - Can be physically manipulated using electricity to change state using an electromagnet.
     - Simple switches can be used to represent boolean logic operations
     - These operations are called "gates", conceptually similar to someone following path crossing a fence through a gate

-    - Logical Operations & Boolean Arithmetic
+    - ### Logical Operations & Boolean Arithmetic
-      - Two switches in series represents logical AND gate
+      - Two switches in series represent a Logical AND gate
         - AND ( the `&&` symbol )
           - 0 && 0 = 0
           - 0 && 1 = 0
           - 1 && 0 = 0
           - 1 && 1 = 1
-      - Two switches in parallel represents logical OR gate
+      - Two switches in parallel represent a Logical OR gate
         - OR ( the `||` symbol)
           - 0 || 0 = 0
           - 0 || 1 = 1
           - 1 || 0 = 1
           - 1 || 1 = 1
-      - Boolean logic requires one more operation to be complete: The logical NOT operation
+      - Boolean logic requires one more operation to be complete: The logical "NOT" operation...
+      -

   - ## The Magnificent Magnet
     - Magnets can be electrically controlled to cause mechanical actions on certain metallic materials